p00ya/browser-activity/README.md

 The easiest way to install the extension is from the [Chrome Web Store](https://chrome.google.com/webstore/detail/browser-activity/cemkhompnmfhdjkkmodjhlgomcmddefi).

 The version on the Chrome Web Store may be older than the latest version available on GitHub.
-See the [Development](#development) section below for building the latest from source.
+See the [GitHub repo](https://github.com/p00ya/browser-activity) for building the latest from source.

 ### Installing chrome-discord-bridge